Communication

 Prosody and American accents

 It is more common in autism than in other conditions for UK speakers to speak with an American accent.
-It is thought that they may give equal weight to language and intonation heard on TV as they do to that of their social world and family.
+It is thought that autistic individuals may give equal weight to language and intonation heard on TV as they do to that of their social world and family.
 Other children are likely to unconsciously give preference to the accent of their family over those with whom they have no social connection.

 Body Language